Bircle: The church

 The church of St John the Baptist, also known as Bircle Church, is a listed building for its special architectural or historic interest.

 The church was designed by architect George Shaw and was first dedicated in 1846.
 It is a small church and is a relatively early example of ecclesiologically correct Gothic rock-faced ashlar with ashlar dressings and slate roofs with stone-coped gables.
 The nave and chancel both have hammer beam roofs rising from stone corbels.
 Carved angels holding shields are on the ends of the hammer beams.

-There are four stained glass windows in the nave.
-These were given in memory of loved ones.
-They depict Ruth, St Peter, St Paul and Mary, the mother of Jesus.
+There are four stained glass windows in the nave, which were given in memory of loved ones.
+They depict Ruth, Saint Peter, Saint Paul and Mary, the mother of Jesus.
 On the wooded ceiling are carved angel figures.